ANURAGSAHU07/Investment_Advisor/README.md

 # 💼 Investment Assistant using GenAI

-**Unleash the power of AI in your investment strategies!** Our advanced investment advisor application leverages cutting-edge Generative AI to elevate stock analysis and provide you with insightful investment recommendations.
+**Unleash the power of Gen-AI in your investment strategies!** Our advanced investment advisor application leverages cutting-edge Generative AI to elevate stock analysis and provide you with insightful investment recommendations.
 Built with Streamlit, this platform integrates real-time financial data from Yahoo Finance (yfinance) and the latest news from DuckDuckGo (DDGS) to craft comprehensive investment reports just for you.

 ## 🚀 Key Features